What youth golf lesson strategies do you use with your children?

 9. Communicate With Your Kids On Their Level

-I have known kids that have won world titles at the age of five and end up barely making their high school golf team.
-The goal of all golf parents should be to produce champion people and not champion golfers.
 Kids are kids and their interests will change.
-However, using the above youth golf lesson strategies, you will be off to a good start to keep them playing the game!
+However, using the above youth golf lesson strategies and finding the best golf academy program for you and your little ones, you will be off to a good start to keep them playing the game!